 Say your vows in a local park that has special meaning or a unique beauty

 An outdoor wedding venue can be as simple as a local park that offers lovely scenery and convenience.
 Better still if it has personal significance for the two of you.
-Choose parks that offer:
+Choose locations for your park wedding that offer:

-6. Pavillions or gazebos.
+6. Pavilions or gazebos.
 These can vary in size and the number of people who can fit under them, but they make a lovely, covered setting for the ceremony.

 7. Playgrounds.
 Especially if you’re throwing a “kids welcome” wedding.

 8. Other unique features.
 A water fountain, a carousel, or an arched bridge over a babbling brook all make stunning backdrops.